Reviewed by Rocket Lawyer On Call Attorney Anjie Flowers, Esq

 Past those kind of rote details, you have plenty of other options though.
 Maybe the role is being filled with a specific purpose in mind, like unloading boxes in the stock room or running HR for your new startup.
 Maybe you're offering health insurance.
 Maybe your employee is being hired for a fixed duration.
 Whatever your situation, this Employment Agreement will work for you.

-Here are some specific provisions you should consider including in your Employment Contract:
+Here are some specific provisions you should consider including in your contract of employmentt:

 Confidentiality: While some employers choose to make a separate Non-Disclosure Agreement to protect their intellectual property, you can actually do that here in our Employment Agreement.
 Make sure you specify what sort of information needs to be kept confidential.
 We have a host of popular options (such as inventions, products, trade secrets, future plans, and even discounts), as well as the option for you to write your own.
 You should also note the consequences if your employee divulges this information.